sourcegraph/sourcegraph-public-snapshot/doc/admin/validation.md

 * Persistent Volume Claim (PVC) validation
 * Inter-Service network connection validation

-These validations can also include warnings for non-failure states that should be address, e.g. high restart counts.
+These validations can also include warnings for non-failure states that should be addressed, e.g. high restart counts.

 ### Cluster Authentication